PhucBITC/ClothingShop/README.md

 ## 📸 System Showcase (Visual Roadmap)

-> [!TIP]
-> **Recommended Screenshots:** To give recruiters and users a 360° view of your project, we recommend capturing the following UI components:

 ### 1️⃣ Customer Experience 🛍️
 - **Landing Page**: Showcase the hero section and featured collections.
 - **Product Details & Search**: Show off the filter/search bar and beautiful product galleries.